-Both the Partner badge and the Premier Partner badge show that Google recognizes your agency as an AdWords certified partner.
-However, to recognize leading agencies that are higher spending and meet additional certification and company performance requirements, Google offers the Premier Partner badge.
-Your company can see your current status by visiting the "Partner status" page in your Partners account.
+Both the Partner badge and the Premier Partner badge show that Google recognizes your company as an AdWords certified partner.
+However, to recognize leading companies that are higher spending and meet additional certification and performance requirements, Google offers the Premier Partner badge.
+Your company can see its current status by visiting the "Partner status" page in its Partners account.

 The table below shows what you need to do to earn each badge.

 |Company profile||Create and complete a Partners company profile so we have the information necessary to list your company on Google Partner Search.||Create and complete a Partners company profile so we have the information necessary to list your company on Google Partner Search.|

 |Certification||Get 1 affiliated individual certified in AdWords to show that you and your colleagues have advanced AdWords knowledge.||Get 2 affiliated individuals certified in AdWords to show that you and your colleagues have advanced AdWords knowledge.|

 |Spend||Meet a 90-day AdWords spend requirement of US$10,000 across your managed accounts to show that your company has a healthy amount of activity.||Meet a higher spend requirement across your managed accounts to show that your company has a healthy amount of activity.|

 |Company performance||Meet the performance requirement by delivering solid overall AdWords revenue and growth, and maintaining and growing your customer base.||Meet the performance requirement by delivering solid overall AdWords revenue and growth, and maintaining and growing your customer base.|